Body of Christ: Catholicism

 While teaching that in the bread consecrated in the Eucharist there is absolutely no change open to the senses or to scientific investigation, the Catholic Church supports the real presence, i.e. that the reality of the bread is changed into that of the body of Christ.
 The Church teachings refer to this change as one of the "substance" or "transubstantiation".
 It rejects the Lollard doctrine of "consubstantiation", which suggests that the substance or reality of the bread remains after the consecration, instead of being converted or changed into that of the body of Christ.
 At the same time, the Church holds that all that can be examined either directly or by scientific investigation – what in Aristotelean philosophy are called the "accidents" (as opposed to the reality) – remains quite unchanged.

 In the Roman Rite, the priest or other minister who gives the consecrated host to a communicant says: "The body of Christ".

 Since the consecrated bread is believed to be the body of Christ and sacred, what remains of the host after celebration of Mass is kept in the church tabernacle.
 This is primarily for the purpose of taking Communion to the sick, but also to serve as a focal point for private devotion and prayer.
 On appropriate occasions, there may be public Eucharistic adoration.

 Christ also associated himself with the poor of the world and this is also called the Body of Christ.
 "If we truly wish to encounter Christ, we have to touch his body in the suffering bodies of the poor, as a response to the sacramental communion bestowed in the Eucharist.
 The Body of Christ, broken in the sacred liturgy, can be seen, through charity and sharing, in the faces and persons of the most vulnerable of our brothers and sisters", said Pope Francis on launching the World Day of the Poor.

+The doctrine of the Mystical Body of Christ was anticipated by the Whole Christ (in Latin: Christus Totus) of Saint Augustine of Hippo.